ceolin/zephyr/doc/rfc/userspace-syscall-validation-without-userspace.md

 ...may go undetected until runtime failures occur, making debugging more difficult and potentially leading to system crashes or data corruption.

+**Important Note**: It should be understood that enabling validation without userspace has significant limitations:
+- Memory access permission validation cannot be performed (kernel threads have access to all memory)
+- Error handling via thread termination (`K_OOPS()`) is problematic for kernel threads
+- Only basic validation (pointer validity, object type, initialization state) can be performed
+- The primary security and safety benefits of userspace validation (memory protection, privilege isolation) are not available

 ## Proposed Change (Summary)

 Enable syscall validation functions to run even when `CONFIG_USERSPACE` is disabled by: